A Day in the Life of a Columbia University Student

 When it finally comes time to rest, Columbia students return to beautiful Morningside Heights, Manhattan.
 This neighborhood offers plenty of advantages for students, including its ranking as one of the safest neighborhoods in the city.
 For more information about Columbia’s campus safety, you can check out the public safety site.

 Before students turn in for the night, they might also stop by JJ’s, the late-night dining hall at Columbia, for a snack.
-Columbia is well known to be ranked 2nd for Best College for Food in America, and for good reason!
-In addition to having plenty of healthy and local ingredients, Columbia dining offers its students lots of vegan, vegetarian, halal, kosher, and gluten free options.
+Columbia is well-known for being ranked 2nd for Best College for Food in America, and for good reason!
+In addition to having plenty of healthy and local ingredients, Columbia dining offers its students lots of vegan, vegetarian, halal, kosher, and gluten-free options.
 You can take a more detailed look at Columbia’s dining program here.

 Students will then head home to their residence hall of choice.
 There are 18 undergraduate residence halls, as well as brownstones and special interest communities.
 At Columbia, the majority of the student body chooses to live on campus all four years, and housing is guaranteed for all four years as well.